ChitambarLab/qNetVO/docs/source/quantum_networks/network_nodes.rst

 * **Processing Node:** Applies an operation to its local qubits.
 * **Noise Node:** Applies noise to the local qubits.
 * **Measure Node:** Measures local qubits and outputs a classical value.
-* **CC Measure Node:** Measures local qubits and communicates the result to other nodes.
+* **CC Sender Node:** Measures local qubits and sends the result to CC receiver nodes.
+* **CC Receiver Node:** Applies an operation to its local qubits conditioned upon receieved classical data.

 Prepare Nodes
 -------------